ytyulkinaxway/axway-open-docs/content/en/docs/apim-reference-architectures/container-azure/_index.md

 #### Installing a service pack

 Installing a service pack is identical to creating your first API Gateway/Manager Docker image.
 The only difference is that you just need to download and use a combined installation file that includes base product plus a corresponding service pack.
-As an example, we look at AMPLIFY API Management v7.7 and API Management v7.7 with SP1 install files:
+As an example, we look at Amplify API Management v7.7 and API Management v7.7 with SP1 install files:

 * API Management v7.7 install is titled: _API Gateway and API Manager 7.7 Install (linux-x86-64)_ with the following file: `APIGateway_7.7_Install_linux-x86-64_BN4.run`
 * API Management v7.7 with SP1 install is titled: *API Gateway 7.7 Install Service Pack 1 (linux-x86-64)* with the following file: `APIGateway_7.7_SP1_linux-x86-64_BN201908271.run`